Find Trade Colleges

 $22,323 Avg Student Debt

-Saint Joseph’s College of Maine ranked #22 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
+Saint Joseph’s College of Maine landed the #22 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
 This small private not-for-profit school is located in Standish, Maine, and it awarded 271 bachelor’s degrees in 2021-2022.

 Bachelor’s Degree recipients from Saint Joseph’s Maine accumulate an average of $22,323 in student debt by the time they complete their degree.